SrijaAdhya12/unnati/README.md

 ![line]

 ## Domain

 - Women Empowerment

 ![line]

 ## Problem Statement

-- Develop innovative solutions to address systemic barriers hindering women's empowerment, fostering gender equality, and promoting inclusivity across various sectors such as technology, education etc.
+- To develop an innovative solution to address systemic barriers hindering women's developement, fostering gender equality and promoting inclusivity across various sectors such as technology, education, science and engineering etc.
 - When women are not empowered, it restricts their participation in the workforce and limits their access to education and skills development opportunities.
-This results in a loss of potential talent and productivity for the economy.
+- This results in a loss of potential talent and productivity for the economy.

 ![line]

 ## Proposed Solution

 - Discover empowering blogs and articles tailored to women's personal and professional growth.
 From inspiring stories to practical tips on self-care and career advancement, find resources to help you thrive with confidence and resilience.
 - Get ahead with exclusive job and internship opportunities meant for female camdidated delivered directly through our website.
 Stay informed about the latest openings tailored to your interests.
 - To find information regarding female hackathons and meetups
 - Users can donate money which will be used for female education and other healthcare purpose.

 ![line]

 ## Future Scope

-- More features
-- Better User Interface
+- Add Stripe payment to accept donations.
+- Add more secure authentication protocols using Aadhar or PAN card.
+- Low interest loan system for poverty striken women.

 ![line]